flowtsohg/mdx-m3-viewer/README.md

 * `loadResource(source)` - Load a resource from a given source.
 The source can be an absolute path to a MDX/M3/BLP/DDS/PNG file, a path to a MDX/M3/BLP/DDS/TGA file in any of the Warcraft 3 and Starcraft 2 MPQs, or a header.
 If loading from a header, every model and texture in the header will be loaded.
 * `setVisibility(objectId, b)` - Shows or hides an instance.
 * `getVisibility(objectId)` - Get the visibility status of an instance.
+* `setMeshVisibility(objectId, meshId, b)` - Set the visibility of a mesh in an instance.
+* `getMeshVisibility(objectId, meshId)` - Get the visibility of a mesh in an instance.
 * `setLocation(objectId, v)` - Set the location of an instance.
 * `move(objectId, v)` - Move an instance.
 * `getLocation(objectId)` - Get the location of an instance.